yanmagale/event-present-audience/README.md

 ![Image of Event Template](template.png)

+# Raflle Gifts

 # Next Steps
-- Receive a especific hastag in client-side to seach
+- Send to `twitter-event-audience` service a especific hastag to seach